kjgilbert/aNEMOne/README.md

 and the package will be installed and open.

 #### Functions

+**PACKAGE CREATION IS CURRENTLY STILL IN PROGRESS** The functions outlined here are those currently tested to work properly.

 An [example script] shows how this package's functions may be used to produce a .ini input file for Nemo.